dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 ## Ensure the DS record is removed

-If you switch DNS providers, and have DNSSEC enabled, then you must [remove the current DS record first](/articles/ds-records-changing-dns).
+If you switched DNS providers and had DNSSEC enabled, you must [remove the previous DS record first](/articles/ds-records-changing-dns).

-If you have transferred your domain from another registrar where you had DNSSEC enabled, you may need to [contact us](https://dnsimple.com/contact) to have the DS record removed.
+If you transferred your domain from another registrar where you had DNSSEC enabled, you may need to [contact us](https://dnsimple.com/contact) to have the DS record removed.

 ## Contact us

-Please be sure to check the common issues in this checklist to narrow down the problem.

-If the problem is not in this list or you have any other questions, please [contact us](https://dnsimple.com/contact).
+If the problem isn't in this list, or you have other questions, please [contact us](https://dnsimple.com/contact).